ds-rants/ds-rants/posts/2025/2025_11_tests_for_ds/test_for_ds.md

 How many times did you have to do an analysis in which on record at a given time strongly influence what was to be done on surrounding elements, but only until variable B changes to a different value?

 You don't believe me?
 Let's assume for ungodly reasons, that you can only use 50% of your dataset for training your model, are you keeping the latest 50%, the oldest, or randomly discarding data?
+Sure, we can set aside this scenario which is as plausible as Mark Zuckerberg giving a rat's ass about your privacy or the people he fired.
-Even if we strip out this made-up convoluted scenario, I cannot recall, since I started working in the industry, a single real-life dataset in which time played no role at all in some kind of weird way or disguised influence (say goodbye to your kaggle/tutorial static datasets).
+But, I cannot recall, since I started working in the industry, a single real-life dataset in which time played no role at all in some kind of weird way or disguised influence (say goodbye to your kaggle/tutorial static datasets).

-This question can remain largely secondary in the pure 'developer' world.
+These questions can remain somewhat secondary in the pure 'developer' world.
 Indeed, as long as the objects themselves remain valid and the code processing them remains correct, then the system is working properly.
 This is a strong yet hidden form of coupling which is difficult to circumvent in automated tests but is a major concern for any data science workflow.

 And it has only just begun...

 ### Issues With Dataframe-Like Testing And Remediation Strategies